JAugusto97/JAugusto97/README.md

 ### 👋 About Me
 My name is João Augusto Leite, I am a Brazilian Data Scientist and Researcher living in Sheffield (UK).
-My interests are in Machine Learning, Natural Language Processing, Graphs, Opinion Mining, Disinformation and Reinforcement Learning.
+My interests are in Machine Learning, Natural Language Processing, Graphs, Opinion Mining, Automatic Verification and Reinforcement Learning.

 ### 👨‍🎓 Education